 - Mouth-related symptoms: drooping of one side of the mouth, drooling, sense of taste impaired or lost, difficulty eating, drinking and swallowing, difficulty speaking, asymmetrical smile

-- Ear-related symptoms: sensitivity to sound, pain in / near ear, balance problems
+- Ear-related symptoms: sensitivity to sound, pain in/near ear, balance problems

 - Nasal-related symptoms: nose either constantly runny or stuffy, sinus problems

-- General symptoms: forehead wrinkles disappear, muscle weakness or paralysis, overall droopy appearance, facial swelling, headaches, neck pains, memory problems, facial spasms
+- General symptoms: forehead wrinkles disappear, muscle weakness or paralysis, overall droopy facial appearance, facial swelling, headaches, neck pains, memory problems, facial spasms

-There is controversy in how to treat Bell's Palsy.
-With incomplete paralysis, treatment is usually unnecessary because spontaneous recovery is common.
+There is controversy in how to treat Bell's palsy.
+With incomplete paralysis, treatment is usually unnecessary, because spontaneous recovery is common.
 When the paralysis is more severe, anti-inflammatory drugs, corticosteroids, and therapy are prescribed.

-Minnesota Bell's Palsy Attorney
+Minneapolis Bell's Palsy Attorney

 Any impairment to the face is very difficult, stressful, and can affect one's self-esteem and lead to issues with socialization and depression.
 If this impairment was due to negligence, legal representation could improve the possibility of fair compensation.
-Call 612-TSR-TIME or submit our free consultation form.
+Call (612) TSR-TIME or submit our free consultation form.
 Our partners have years of experience handling complex medical cases.